For Queen and Country: Plot

 Reuben takes Stacey and Hayley to a funfair; there, he asks Stacey to accompany him to Paris.
 Stacey agrees until she sees Reuben playing a shooting game.
 This brings back memories of Hayley's father, a gangster who kept guns in the house, including in Hayley's cot.
 Reuben comforts Stacey and says that he is done with guns.
 Stacey later offers to get Reuben a job driving a minicab.
 When they return to the estate, there is a commotion happening.
 Lynford has thrown a brick at a police car, killing Constable Harry.
-Racist officer Kilcoyne asks Reuben whether he knows anything, which he denies.
+Detective Kilcoyne asks Reuben whether he knows anything, which he denies.

 While preparing for the trip to Paris, Reuben applies for a new passport, but is rejected.
 Since he was born in St. Lucia, a change in British nationality law has stripped him of his citizenship.
 Disillusioned, Reuben agrees to work as "muscle" for Colin.
 Carrying a gun, he runs into Stacey.
 After discovering it, she leaves, furious.
 The police later arrest drug dealer Sadiq, whom Colin has set up with Reuben's help.
 Returning to the estate, Reuben gives Colin back his gun and quits.
 He later finds Fish distraught after Debbie has left him and taken the children to Ireland.
 Giving Fish money, Reuben tells him to go after her.

 Knowing about the deal with Colin and Sadiq, Kilcoyne later threatens to send Reuben to jail unless he says who killed Harry.
 Reuben reluctantly gives up Lynford.
 Subsequently, wanting to leave behind his current life, Reuben gets a St Lucian passport and a ticket to St Lucia.
 Meanwhile, Lynford and others gather weapons, preparing to fight the police.
 From a walkway, someone throws a Molotov cocktail, starting a riot.

 With his bag packed, Reuben runs into Fish in the lift.
 They later find Lynford hiding from police on the ground floor.
 Racist policeman Challoner and another officer then appear.
 Challoner panics and shoots Fish dead; Kilcoyne then runs in.
 Distraught, Reuben goes to Fish's flat to retrieve his rifle.
 As the riot subsides, he shoots Challoner dead.
 Reuben soon gets in the sights of a hesitant police sniper, who is actually Bob.
 After being ordered to take the shot, Bob fires.